Driver 3: Development and release

 The game had a development budget of $17 million and a marketing budget of $17 million.

 The game was in development for around three and a half years.
 Special attention was paid in rendering the cities of Miami, Nice, and Istanbul.
 The in-game music was composed by Marc Canham, Rich Aitken, and Narco.
 Atari also shot a short promotional video about Driver 3 called Run the Gauntlet.

 The game was originally announced by Infogrames on 17 July 2002 for a 2003 release.
 Initially scheduled to release in Q4 2003, it was delayed to Q2 2004, and again from March to June of 2004.
 It was eventually released under Atari's publishing label for PlayStation 2 and Xbox in 2004 on 21 June in North America, 22 June in the United Kingdom, and on 24 June in Australia.
 The mobile version, developed and published by Sorrent, was released on the same day as the North American console versions.
 It was developed on both Java and BREW platforms.
 A Windows port of the game touted as having an enhanced graphics engine was released on 15 March 2005 in North America, 18 March 2005 in the United Kingdom, and on 13 April 2005 in Australia.
 Developed by Velez & Dubail, a separate version of the game was released in 2005 for Game Boy Advance in the United Kingdom on 14 October, in North America on 25 October, and in Australia on 28 October.
 Further ports for GameCube and N-Gage were planned, but later cancelled.

 Reception

-Driver 3 received "mixed or average" reviews on all platforms except the PC version, which received "generally unfavorable reviews", according to video game review aggregator Metacritic.
+Driver 3 received "mixed or average" reviews on all platforms except the PC version, which received "generally unfavorable reviews", according to video game review aggregator website Metacritic.

 The Times gave it all five stars, saying: "The graphics are divine, with vast urban locales and spectacular crashes.
 The cars handle well, and each vehicle has its own characteristics.
 Yet this is no easy driving game — one of the reasons why, subject matter aside, it carries a 16+ rating".
 Playboy gave it an 88% and stated: "Your investigation jump-starts reckless car chases through more than 150 miles of highways and city streets in detailed re-creations of Miami, Nice, and Istanbul.
 Slam into any of the 30,000 buildings and your car crumbles realistically".
 However, The Cincinnati Enquirer gave it three stars out of five and called its controls and animation "unresponsive and stiff".